responsive-rsc

 Click "B", wait for it to load, then click "A" again.
 Even though "A" was already loaded, you have to wait for the server again.
 Even if we use caching in the server component with something like unstable_cache, a request to the server will still be made, the page delay will still be present.

-With client-side data fetching libraries like React Query, previously fetched data would show instantly from local cache. we need something like a local cache for Server Components to avoid making additional requests to the server
+With client-side data fetching libraries like React Query, you would get a loading indicator instantly and previously fetched data would show instantly from local cache without making additional requests to the server.
+If we use server components normally, we don't get these benefits

 The Solution

-responsive-rsc brings client-side caching to Server Components.
+responsive-rsc brings instant loading indicators and client-side caching to Server Components.
 When you request search parameters for which we already have cached results, the cached Server Components are rendered instantly without a server request

 /example